 For best results, ditch flip flops and unsupportive UGGs.
 Instead, go for well-made shoes with a lace or strap and a low, broad heel.

 - Benefits of laces - a lace for a shoe works very much like a corset.
-Laces allow the wear variable comfort to support their instep (the front arch of the foot, leading up to the ankle) but not only do laced shoes have hosts of benefits for those with a higher instep, they also encase the foot allowing it to maintain its shape within the shoe and give added support to that structure for long periods of time
+Laces allow the wear variable comfort to support their instep (the front arch of the foot, leading up to the ankle) but not only do laced shoes have hosts of benefits for those with a higher instep (find out more about what a high step is and how to cater for it with our Free High Instep Guide), but they also encase the foot allowing it to maintain its shape within the shoe and give added support to that structure for long periods of time

 - Broad heels - having a wider or broader heel on a shoe allows for better weight distribution and more shock absorption.
 If you think, with every step you take the entirety of your body weight is channelling down through your foot and hitting the ground - having a solid base, stretching a wider area makes that strike less violent and protects your foot from damage.